AthereoAndromeda/async-txt-sorter/README.md

 This is a toy project, not really designed to be used in production.

 ## Performance
-It isn't that fast (because single-threaded) for large files (around 100MB+) but at least it doesn't blow up your memory.
+~~It isn't that fast (because single-threaded) for large files (around 100MB+) but at least it doesn't blow up your memory.
 The biggest bottleneck is reading.
-Might improve on I/O later on.
+Might improve on I/O later on.~~

+So I replaced it with Tokio and it became pretty fast.
+Shows how much of a bottleneck I/O really is.
+Problem is that all the file's content is just dumped into memory, so it can lead to high memory usage for very large files.
+Might change it eventually, dunno yet.

 These values aren't exact, expect fluctuation ofc.
 It also depends on your machinery.

+Compilation time is not included.

 Machine used:
 - CPU: AMD Ryzen 5 5600G